mgorav/smart-config-server/README.md

 # Smart Config Server

-Smart config server aims at exposing any application configratio as key/value part.
+Smart config server aims at exposing any application configuration as simple key/value part.
 This server is built using:
 1. Spring Cloud
 2. MongoDB

-This server can be great asset:
+## Usecases
 1. storing configuration of an application
 2. storing data quality rules (in python,scala,groovy ...) for data pipline (spark)
+3. .....

 ## Pre-Requisite
 Run MondoDB docker container